bhilprecht/race-manager-backend/README.md

 - MONGODB_URI.
 Otherwise the standard MongoDB uri is used.

 For every request targeting a specific team you have to provide the custom header X-Team-Member-Id with a valid team member id.

-Currently the server is not production-ready.
-We postponed:

-- Authentication and Authorization
-- Logging
-- Automatic tests
+## Plugins

+We used
+- cron: for periodic job scheduling
+- express: for server functionality
+- mongoose: for mongo db connection
+- onesignal-node: for connection to OneSignal for notifications